Computational learning theory

 In computer science, computational learning theory (or just learning theory) is a subfield of artificial intelligence devoted to studying the design and analysis of machine learning algorithms.

 Overview

-Theoretical results in machine learning mainly deal with a type of inductive learning called supervised learning.
-In supervised learning, an algorithm is given samples that are labeled in some useful way.
-For example, the samples might be descriptions of mushrooms, and the labels could be whether or not the mushrooms are edible.
-The algorithm takes these previously labeled samples and uses them to induce a classifier.
-This classifier is a function that assigns labels to samples, including samples that have not been seen previously by the algorithm.
-The goal of the supervised learning algorithm is to optimize some measure of performance such as minimizing the number of mistakes made on new samples.
+Theoretical results in machine learning often focus on a type of inductive learning known as supervised learning.
+In supervised learning, an algorithm is provided with labeled samples.
+For instance, the samples might be descriptions of mushrooms, with labels indicating whether they are edible or not.
+The algorithm uses these labeled samples to create a classifier.
+This classifier assigns labels to new samples, including those it has not previously encountered.
+The goal of the supervised learning algorithm is to optimize performance metrics, such as minimizing errors on new samples.